 Von Trapp Family Lodge: If you decide to visit Stowe, consider staying overnight at the Von Trapp Family Lodge.
 Its unique, Swiss decor and history in addition to its cross-country ski trails, live music in the summer, and on-site brewery make it a great place to bring the family.

 Shelburne Farms: Another great place to stay is the Shelburne Farms Inn, a historic mansion overlooking Lake Champlain built by a member of the Vanderbilt family.
 Located on an enormous property, Shelburne Farms is ideal for people who like to walk as it features a beautiful coach barn and working farm with many animals, cheese making, and a bakery.
 Today a non-profit organization, Shelburne Farms is also a great place to visit for the day as well.

 In conclusion, I hope that this guide is useful to those planning to visit Burlington.
-Although I could honestly write for hours about my favorite places in this area, I would appreciate if readers would comment below with their own must-sees.
+Although I could honestly write for hours about my favorite places in the area, I would appreciate if readers would comment below with their favorite places as I update this article often.
 I'd love to hear about your own experiences visiting Burlington, what you enjoyed, and if you visited any of the places I recommended.

 © 2018 Meghan Jane